great-expectations/great_expectations/docs/guides/how_to_guides/creating_batches/how_to_load_a_pandas_dataframe_as_a_batch.rst

             - :ref:`Set up a working deployment of Great Expectations <tutorials__getting_started>`
             - :ref:`Configured and loaded a DataContext <how_to_guides__configuring_data_contexts>`
             - Configured a :ref:`Pandas/filesystem Datasource <how_to_guides__configuring_datasources>`
-            - Identified a pandas DataFrame that you would like to use as the data to validate.
+            - Identified a Pandas DataFrame that you would like to use as the data to validate.

         Steps
         -----